Amarna Princess: Reactions and current status

-However, the presiding judge, William Morris, exonerated the institution and any Council staff involved, preferring to focus on what he saw as "misapplied" talent and an "ambitious conspiracy," and emphasised the sophistication of the deception.manchester One art expert said "the Amarna Princess ... is a reminder that the really good fakes in public and private collections haven't been spotted yet."
+However, the presiding judge, William Morris, exonerated the institution and any Council staff involved, preferring to focus on what he saw as "misapplied" talent and an "ambitious conspiracy," and emphasised the sophistication of the deception.
+One art expert said "the Amarna Princess ... is a reminder that the really good fakes in public and private collections haven't been spotted yet."

 In 2011 the statue returned to Bolton Museum, featuring in an exhibition of fakes and forgeries.